-- SBCadmins SBC administrators having access to all configuration - SBCrevisor Read-only access to everything - SBCrpc Access to XML-RPC interface.
+- ABCMonitorUsers Access to ABC Monitor - SBCadmins SBC administrators having access to all configuration - SBCrevisor Read-only access to everything - SBCrest Access to REST API interface.
+Note: using this group standalone is useless.
+You should use it together with other group specifying which REST API resources the user have access to. - SBCrpc Access to XML-RPC interface.
 Note: using this group standalone is useless.
 You should use it together with other group specifying which XML-RPC resources the user have access to. - SBCusers access to SBC related configuration (no rights to system configuration networking, users, firewall etc.)

-5.9 ABC SBC License
+4.6 ABC SBC License